alexey-dc/rack_experiments/README.md

 # Conclusions
 There are several viable approaches to sharing data across the application.

-Fiber/Thread local variables enable a concise solution.
+I opted for the solution from experiment 9 - leveraging Fiber/Thread local variables to expose the state of each Sinatra request within the thread it is being processed on.

 For more control, a global storage can be initialized when Puma starts.
 That type of variable can isolate threads by namespace, enable data sharing, and manual memory management - which may be a benefit or a drawback.